Food Republic: Locations

+International operations

-The chain also has five branches in Hong Kong, which are located at Plaza Hollywood in Diamond Hill, Citygate Outlets in Tung Chung, Silvercord in Tsim Sha Tsui, Domain (Hong Kong) in Yau Tong and Olympian City in Tai Kok Tsui.
+The chain has five branches in Hong Kong, which are located at Prudential Centre in Jordan, Citygate Outlets in Tung Chung, Silvercord in Tsim Sha Tsui, Domain (Hong Kong) in Yau Tong and Olympian City in Tai Kok Tsui.
 Silvercord branch and Olympian City branch also have Toast Box outlets attached.
 Toast Box also has branches located at the basement level of Times Square in Causeway Bay and On Shing Terrace of Taikoo Shing.
 BreadTalk has also had a branch in Viva Beijing, Beijing, at which breadtalk is directly connected to.

-There is also a branch located at the basement level of Pavilion Kuala Lumpur, in Malaysia.
+In Malaysia, there is a branch located at the basement level of Pavilion Kuala Lumpur in Bukit Bintang.
+It also opened its latest outlet in Malaysia at Pavilion Bukit Jalil, located at Level 1.

-In Thailand, Food Republic has three branches in Bangkok, located on the sixth floor of CentralPlaza Grand Rama IX, Mega Bangna and the fourth floor of Siam Center.
+In 2011, Food Republic opened ten branches in Jakarta, Indonesia: Pacific Place, Grand Indonesia, Pondok Indah Mall 3, Mal Kelapa Gading, Mall of Indonesia, PIK Avenue, Neo Soho Podomoro City, Lippo Mall Puri, and Summarecon Mall Serpong.

 In 2012, Food Republic opened three branches in Taiwan: in Banchiao, Taipei City, and Kaohsiung.
 The most recent of the three opened in Taipei in the first floor of the Carrefour building in Neihu.

+Food Republic entered Thailand in 2012, with its first location at CentralPlaza Grand Rama IX.
+It operated up to six branches in Bangkok, but began closing down in 2021.
+It is scheduled to exit the country by the end of 2024.

+In 2015, Food Republic opened 4 branches in Tokyo, Japan.

 In 2016, Food Republic opened a branch in Disneytown, which is a shopping district in Shanghai Disney Resort.